avi892nash/LaungeTest/memory-bank/activeContext.md

     4. Thoroughly test the new React-based Partner Offer Dashboard by accessing `http://localhost:3001`.
 This includes:
         - Verifying the fix in `AddOfferForm.tsx`: Ensure that manually entered fields (like Offer Title, Bank Name, Description) are preserved when changing "Select Lounge Location" or "Select Offer Configuration".
         - Verifying the new amenity handling in `AddOfferForm.tsx`: Confirm that the UI for manual amenity selection is removed and that new offers are submitted with 5 automatically assigned random amenities.
+        - Verifying that logos for newly integrated partners (via "Integrate New Partner" form) are displayed correctly, confirming the fix for partner logo path storage in `server.ts`.
         - Paying special attention to the new tabular display in "View Full Data".
         - Verifying that new offers created have correctly formed image URLs when fetched by the client.
 - (Previous Frontend Next Steps - to be revisited after backend deployment and image caching are verified):